eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

 Book(author: "King", name: "Game of Owls") Book(author: "Martin", name: "Candy Factory and Crazy Cat")
 ```
-However, we can use even more simplified approach for this particular case, where we don't need to create a separate type that conforms to `IteratorProtocol`.
+However, we can use even more simplified approach for this particular case, where we don't need to create (sort of) a separate type that conforms to `IteratorProtocol`.

 ## Simplified Iterator
 Since we use an array to store our books, we can simply add a conformance to `Sequence` type and wrap our iteration logic into `AnyIterator` type: